Yurii-Laguta/JB4A-SDK-Android/JB4A-SDK-Explorer/README.md

 2. Create a template (API Triggered) Message for a standard and CloudPage message in order to send messages from your app.
 3. Create messages for your app for each location you'd like to test Geo Fencing.

-For more information, see the info on [Beta Documentation](//http://exacttarget.github.io/JB4A-SDK-Android-Beta/).
+For more information, see the info on [Documentation](//http://exacttarget.github.io/JB4A-SDK-Android/).